The Eraser: Release

 On 11 May 2006, Yorke posted a link to the Eraser website on the Radiohead website.
 Two days later, he wrote in a press release: "I have been itching to do something like this for ages.
 It was fun and quick to do ...
 Yes, it's a record!
 No, it's not a Radiohead record."
 He emphasised that Radiohead were not splitting up and that the album was made "with their blessing".
 Before the release, "Black Swan" was used in the closing credits of the film A Scanner Darkly.

 The Eraser was released on 10 July 2006 in the UK by the independent label XL Recordings on CD and vinyl.
 Yorke said he chose XL because "it's very mellow.
 There's no corporate ethic.
 [Major labels are] stupid little boys' games – especially really high up."
 The album was also released on iTunes.
 It was leaked online a month before release; Yorke said he regretted not releasing it as a download beforehand.
+In July, Yorke promoted The Eraser on The Henry Rollins Show, performing "The Clock" and "Cymbal Rush" with Greenwood and Godrich.

 The Eraser debuted at number three in the UK Albums Chart and stayed in the top 100 for ten weeks.
 In the United States, it debuted at number two on the Billboard 200, selling more than 90,000 copies in its first week.
 "Harrowdown Hill" was released as a single on 21 August, reaching number 23 on the UK singles chart, followed by "Analyse" on 6 November.
 The Eraser was followed by a compilation of B-sides, Spitting Feathers, and a 2008 album of remixes by various artists, The Eraser Rmxs.

 In July 2009, Yorke performed solo at Latitude Festival, performing Eraser songs on acoustic instruments.
 He contacted Godrich with the idea of forming a band to perform The Eraser, reproducing the electronic beats with Latin percussion.
 They formed a new band, Atoms for Peace, with musicians including the Red Hot Chili Peppers bassist Flea.
 The band performed eight North American shows in 2010, and released an album, Amok, in 2013.